Honkbal Hoofdklasse

 The Honkbal Hoofdklasse (Dutch for Major League Baseball) is the highest level of professional baseball in the Netherlands.
-It is an eight-team league that plays a 42-game schedule and is overseen by the Royal Netherlands Baseball and Softball Federation (KNBSB).
+It is an eight-team league overseen by the Royal Netherlands Baseball and Softball Federation (KNBSB).

-Games are played principally on weekends.
+Games are played principally on weekends with one game during the week.
 The season runs from April to September and is followed by the playoffs among the four best teams, which culminates in the Holland Series.
 Both of the playoff rounds are best-of-five.
-The league follows a promotion and relegation system with the Eerste klasse so that the composition of both levels changes from year to year.
-Many of the official team nicknames contain the name of the club's corporate sponsor.
+The league followed a promotion and relegation system with the Honkbal Overgangsklasse until 2022.
+Many of the official team nicknames have contained the name of the club's sponsor.

-The two best teams participate in the European Cup.
+The top two teams each year participated in the European Cup until that tournament restructured in 2024.

 History

 The Honkbal Hoofdklasse has been the highest level of competitive baseball in the Netherlands since 1958, when it was elevated over the former Eerste Klasse by the Koninklijke Nederlandse Honkbal Bond, the forerunner of the KNBSB.
 The Eerste Klasse served as the top baseball competition in the Netherlands from its establishment in 1922 until 1957, excluding 1945 when play was suspended due to World War II.
 The Hoofdklasse has been organized by the KNBSB since 1971.

-Until 1986 the winner of the season was also crowned the national champion, with the exception of 1972 and 1973, when a best-of-five Holland Series was held between the top two teams to determine the champion.
-Since 1987 the Holland Series has been held annually at the end of the season to determine the national champion.
-The series is currently held in a best-of-seven format.
+Until 1986, the winner of the season was also crowned the national champion, except for 1972 and 1973, when a best-of-five Holland Series was held between the top two teams to determine the champion.
+The Holland Series returned in 1987 and has been held annually at the end of the season to determine the national champion.
+The championship series is currently held in a best-of-seven format.
+The top six teams qualify for the playoffs, with the top two teams earning a bye through the wild card round.

-In 2021 the Eerste Klasse was reinstated as the second level of Dutch professional baseball and the league to which teams from the Hoofdklasse are relegated at the end of the season.
-This was also the case from 1958 to 1986 and 2001 to 2009.
-In the intervening periods, from 1987 to 2000 and 2010 to 2020, the Overgangsklasse operated as the secondary professional baseball league in the Netherlands.
+In 2021, the Eerste Klasse was reinstated as the second level of Dutch professional baseball and the league to which teams from the Hoofdklasse are relegated at the end of the season.
+It previously was the second league in the Dutch baseball pyramid from 1958 to 1986 and 2001 to 2009.
+In the intervening years, from 1987 to 2000 and 2010 to 2020, the Overgangsklasse operated as the secondary baseball league in the Netherlands.